-Asian festivals and celebrations are some of the most interesting, colorful, odd or plain crazy in the whole world.
-With so many nations, cultures and ethnic groups, the top festivals in Asia can be hard to track down, though.
+Asian festivals and celebrations are some of the most interesting, colourful, odd or plain crazy in the whole world.
+With so many nations, cultures and ethnic groups, the top festivals in Asian countries can be hard to track down, though.

-We asked a specialist and a friend, French photographer Bertrand Linet, who spent the best part of the last 20 years scouring all angles of the continent, from Turkey to Papua New Guinea, photographing some of the best festivals in Asia.
+So we asked a specialist and a friend, French photographer Bertrand Linet, who spent the best part of the last 20 years scouring all angles of the continent, from Turkey to Papua New Guinea, photographing some of the best festivals of Asia.
+He came up with an ultimate list of festivals in Asia that, we agree, no traveler should miss.

 Here you have some great inspiration to discover the top festivals in Asia, start planning your next travels, and get more ideas for your Asia travel bucket list.